 Yeah.
 Do you work with affiliates?
 You’re an affiliate and partnering with other folks to sell their stuff, their solutions to your list.
 But what about getting on other people’s lists, getting access to other people’s audiences?
 Do you have affiliates for your stuff?

 Yes.
 It’s an interesting world.
 As you know, this world is a lot about … really, it’s a relationship-based world.
 People are funny about who they will promote, what they will promote.
 I’m not going to say it’s difficult but it took many, many years and a lot of just grinding.
 Really, it’s about meeting people at the end of the day.
 We do offer people that, if they want to be an affiliate, so we have people that I don’t know that will do it, but it’s usually rare.

-Usually, it’ll be people that I know and have some kind of relationship with or maybe one person removed because we do offer like a second tier referrals like if you know somebody that might be interested, then we can pay you a second tier type situation but that’s as far as we go.
-But it is all relationship-based especially I found at least in the webinar system, letting you access their customers or their list.
+Usually, it’ll be people that I know and have some kind of relationship with or maybe one person removed because we do offer like second-tier referrals like if you know somebody that might be interested, then we can pay you a second-tier type situation but that’s as far as we go.
+But it is all relationship-based, especially, I found at least in the webinar system, letting you access their customers or their list.
 They want to know more about you, not just about the product as well and have some sense of trust that you’re going to take care of their list because quite honestly, a lot of them, that’s their bread and butter.
 They do paid traffic but that’s not how they make their sales per se.
 They cultivate the list, typically email list.